 HIV Post Exposure Prophylaxis (PEP)

-PEP is a form of HIV medication taken by someone who does not have HIV who has or may have been very recently been exposed or had a risk.
-Ideally PEP should be taken within 24 hours, but it can be taken up to 72 hours after exposure.
+PEP should be taken as soon as possible, but it can be taken up to 72 hours after exposure.
 The earlier it is taken the more effective it is.

 Clean Injecting Equipment